 In this setting, you’ll commit to a certain number of sessions, getting to know other members and sharing more complete support.
 Another option is therapy breast cancer support groups.
 Led by a mental health professional, these group counseling sessions teach beneficial coping skills to those with particular issues – such as depression or divorce – surrounding their cancer experience.

 Women seeking concrete medical information often are attracted to educational intervention groups.
-In these breast cancer support groups, health experts speak on a variety of cancer-related topics, such as intimacy or nutrition, with a question and answer session following the presentation.
+In these breast cancer support groups, health experts speak on a variety of cancer-related topics, such as intimacy or nutrition.
+Typically a question and answer session happens following the presentation.

-Of course, in-person breast cancer support groups may not be your thing.
+Of course, face to face support groups may not be your thing.
 You may prefer to process your feelings privately or even anonymously.
-Or you may live in an area without any organized breast cancer support groups.
+Or you may live in an area without any organized breast cancer groups.
 Fortunately, a world of options exists for people like you.

 Even in smaller communities, individual counseling is usually available.
 There are psychiatrists, social workers, psychologists, and other types of therapists who work exclusively with cancer patients.
-Your health care team can help identify those who may be a good match for your situation, if you’re not looking for breast cancer support groups.
+Your health care team can help identify those who may be a good match for your situation.

-Hosted by trained professionals, they communicate by scheduled conference call and can be just as diverse as face-to-face groups.
-These can be a great option if you are physically confined yet still seek human interaction, since despite their relative anonymity many participants contact each other in between sessions to exchange individual support.
+Hosted by trained professionals, these support groups communicate by scheduled conference call and can be just as diverse as face-to-face groups.
+These can be a great option if you are physically confined yet still seek human interaction.
+Despite location and relative anonymity, many participants contact each other in between sessions to share individual support.

 Your hospital or clinic can provide a list of telephone breast cancer support groups, and you can find lots of options through cancer-related Web sites like CancerCare and the Advanced Breast Cancer Community.

 Today many resources exist for those helping a wife, partner, mother, daughter, or friend through breast cancer.
-One example is Mothers Supporting Daughters with Breast Cancer (www.mothersdaughters.org), an organization matching mothers with a volunteer whose daughter is close in age, has the same type of cancer, and is undergoing the same type of treatment.
+One example is Family and Friends Mentors, sponsored by After Breast Cancer Diagnosis.
+Simply call to request a mentor whose partner or family member is close in age, has the same type of cancer, and is undergoing the same type of treatment.
 Support is available by telephone, email, letter, and occasionally in person.

-Similar breast cancer support groups for patients, spouses, friends, and other family members are available through Network of Strength’s YourShoes 24/7 Breast Cancer Support Center and through Susan G. Komen for the Cure.
+Similar breast cancer support groups for patients, spouses, friends, and other family members are available through local hospitals and other organizations.

 As the youngest casualties in the cancer war, children of adult patients require particular attention.
-And because kids are less able to verbalize their feelings, specialized breast cancer support groups for kids provide a safe place for them to express grief, ask questions, and meet other children with cancer in the family.
+And because kids are less able to verbalize their feelings, specialized breast cancer support groups for kids provide a safe place for them.
+They can express grief, ask questions, and meet other children with cancer in the family.

-Professional facilitators encourage interaction through play, drawing, and games, so be sure to ask for their feedback about your child’s participation and any special family needs.
+Professional facilitators encourage interaction through play, drawing, and games.
+Be sure to ask for their feedback about your child’s participation and any special family needs.
 And don’t forget to talk with your child’s school early on.

 It’s important to remember that a patient’s need for emotional support doesn’t end with their last treatment session.
 Fear of recurrence, dealing with the residual effects of treatment, and seeking a “new normal” make up the “post-treatment syndrome” that many women experience.
 Sharing with fellow survivors who have been there can help.

 Ask someone on your health care team if there are any cancer survivor support groups in your community.
-Organizations like Living Beyond Breast Cancer, Network of Strength, and SHARE offer telephone and email helplines staffed by trained peer counselors who are also breast cancer survivors.
+Organizations like Living Beyond Breast Cancer, Cancer Support Community and SHARE offer telephone and email helplines staffed by trained peer counselors who are also breast cancer survivors.

 By matching you with a survivor who had a similar diagnosis or life experience – you’ll talk with someone who really understands your concerns.
 These helplines also offer assistance to women in all stages of cancer care, their families, caregivers, and friends, so don’t forego these valuable resources if you haven’t yet reached your treatment goal.

 Finally, many women find that one of the best ways to move on from their breast cancer experience is to help other women through their journey.
-Volunteering as a cancer survivor at the hospital where you were diagnosed and treated, or through a hotline, Internet forum, or local breast cancer support groups can be incredibly rewarding and emotionally healing – allowing you to translate a life-altering experience into a benefit for others.
+Volunteering as a cancer survivor at the hospital where you were diagnosed and treated, or through a hotline or local cancer support group can be rewarding and emotionally healing.
+It allows you to translate a life-altering experience into a benefit for others.